Heidtman Family History & Timeline

 1966-1967: Bill Heidtman Purchases Heidtman Steel

 After the death of his father Fred in 1962, Bill bought Heidtman Steel Products from his mother on a land contract in 1966.
 Temporarily operating a facility at 2449 Hill Ave in Toledo before Bill moved the company to a 70,000-square-foot Plant on 8 acres at 5601 Enterprise Blvd in Toledo's Fort Industry Industrial Park in 1967.
+This Plant was operated by Heidtman Steel until 2007, but it is still however somewhat affiliated.

 1971-mid 70s: Pioneering New Technology

 Steel slitting equipment came first, in 1971.
-In the mid '70s, the automotive industry began seeking ways to reduce weight and increase fuel efficiency during the energy crisis.
+In the mid '70s, the automotive industry began seeking ways to reduce weight and increase fuel efficiency during the energy crisis and oil embargo.
 Heidtman responded by pioneering the certification and marketing of high-strength low-alloy sheet steels, becoming the first to supply high-strength steel to automakers.
 Its sophisticated testing equipment, specialized expertise and a commitment to finding innovative solutions for customer needs helped set Heidtman apart from the rest of the service center industry.
 With the big three (Ford, Gm, Chrysler) becoming our biggest customers even still today, in the 70s if you were looking for high-strength steel, you either got it straight from the Mill or from Heidtman.
 In the early 70s Heidtman began operating the 20 acre Campus on Lavoy Rd in Bedford Township, MI (Erie).
 By mid 70s Heidtman had a fleet of 30+ steel hauling semi's to provide premier steel delivery and transportation.

 1977: Tom Heidtman's Career Begins